rwieruch/blog_robinwieruch_content/blog/git-essential-commands/index.md

 git push origin <branch>
 ```

-That's how you can work on so called feature branches for your project.
+That's how you can work on so-called feature branches for your project.
 Other developers can collaborate on these branches and eventually the branches are merged in a Pull Request to the master branch.

 # Merge a Pull Request